TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqldb-perf-query-tunning.md

             "required": true
         },
         {
-            "id": "is_query_for_tunning_identified",
+            "id": "is_query_for_tuning_identified",
             "order": 20,
             "controlType": "dropdown",
-            "displayLabel": "Is the query that requires tunning specifically identified?", "watermarkText": "Choose an option",
+            "displayLabel": "Is the query that requires tuning specifically identified?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {